morse-simulator/morse/doc/morse/tutorials.rst

 However, you should hopefully be able to get very quickly your first simulation running.

+If you did not check it, we recommend you to first go over the :doc:`Quickstart<quickstart>` page and come back here afterwards.

 What is the general workflow?
 -----------------------------